Frequently Asked Questions

 Q6: How do I calibrate a flow meter?

-A6: Flow meters are not calibrated the way a DO probe or ORP sensor is calibrated.
+A6: Flow meters are not calibrated the way a typical submerged probe or sensor is calibrated.
 The K-value of the meter must be manually changed in the FLO EZO to modify the volume calculated per revolution of the meter.

 A meter's K-value will be set up in the FLO EZO in one of two ways: